GE Oven Parts

 Part Number – WB19K10044

-This part is a safety valve used on the gas oven.
-The valve is used to prevent gas from leaking until the oven igniter gets hot enough to ignite the gas.
+This part is a safety valve used on some GE gas oven models.
+The valve is used to prevent gas from leaking until the oven’s igniter gets hot enough to ignite the gas.
 The pressure regulator automatically cuts the flow of gas off when a certain pressure is reached.
 Please be sure to turn the gas off and disconnect the electricity to your appliance before installing this part.

 Part Number – WB44K5012

-This bake element is located on the bottom part of the oven.
+This is a genuine OEM replacement bake element that is located on the bottom part of the oven and used for baking with.
 If you have noticed that your electric GE oven is not heating while you are trying to bake, the heating element may have burned out.
-You can test the element for continuity using a multi-meter.
+You can test the element for continuity using a multimeter.
 If the element has continuity you will need to test the element switch and the element terminal.
 Please remember to always disconnect your appliance from its electrical source before doing any repair procedures on it.
 Safety reminder: Please be sure that your oven has had plenty of time to cool down before testing or removing any internal or external parts.
-Some range parts can hold residual heat for quite sometime and will still burn you long after your oven has been turned off.
+Some parts of an oven can hold residual heat for quite some time and will still burn you long after your appliance has been turned off.